jym16/jym16.github.io/_posts/2023-06-14-Starting-PhD.md

 category: announcement
 ---

-I am thrilled to announce that I will pursue a PhD in Network Science at the Department of Networks and Data Sciences (DNDS) at Central European University (CEU) from September 2023.
+I am thrilled to announce that I will pursue a PhD in Network Science at the Department of Network and Data Science (DNDS) at Central European University (CEU) from September 2023.
 I am trully honoured to be given a fully-funded offer from CEU, and I am looking forward to joining DNDS.